-RA = Address of the memory location to be read.

-RD = Data read from location RA during read operation.
+- RA = Address of the memory location to be read. - RD = Data read from location RA during read operation.

 PA = Address of the memory location to be programmed.
-Addresses latch on the falling edge of the WE# or CE# pulse, whichever happens later.
-PD = Data to be programmed at location PA.
-Data latches on the rising edge of WE# or CE# pulse, whichever happens first.
+Addresses are latched on the falling edge of the WE# or CE# pulse.